NVIDIA/Megatron-LM/examples/pretrain-llama/README.md

 Once you have the file names, please create a data signature (a list of name prefixes of the shards) from the names of the `*.bin`/`*.idx` files and save it as a JSON file for future use.
 Here is an example of two data signatures.

 ```
-cat examples/pretrain-llama/data-signatures/allam_data_2-1_splits-llama2-indexed_data.json
+cat pretrain-llama/data-signatures/allam_data_2-1_splits-llama2-indexed_data.json
-cat examples/pretrain-llama/data-signatures/allam_data_2-1_splits-llama2-VE-indexed_data.json
+cat pretrain-llama/data-signatures/allam_data_2-1_splits-llama2-VE-indexed_data.json
 ```

-Then, create a training folder (e.g., examples/pretrain-llama/training/llama_en_ar_v1).
+Then, create a training folder (e.g., `pretrain-llama/training/llama_en_ar_v1`).
 All the contents of the training folder should be sufficient to reproduce the experiments.
 Here are the files in the training folder.

 1. `DockerFile`: For Environment.
-2. `data_ratio.json`: The format of the data_ration file would be either of the following,
+2. `data_ratio.json`: The format would be either of the following,

 ```
 {